animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="colist arabic">

 1. Attributes support various cache options.
-For further information regarding anything shown in this example, see the {data-store-name}
-    [product documentation](https://docs.pivotal.io/gemfire).
-The
-    `close` attribute determines whether the cache should be closed when the Spring application context is closed.
+For further information regarding anything shown in this example, see the GemFire [product documentation](https://docs.pivotal.io/gemfire).
+The `close` attribute determines whether the cache should be closed when the Spring application context is closed.
 The default is `true`.